 in hex.

-After successfully guessed the next random state, now we can take the advantage of the AES-CFB8 bug.
-Therefore, the generated password will be the same set of bytes (256 possibilities).
-This AES-CFB8 bug can be exploited in the same way as the Zerologon vulnerability or CVE-2020-1472.
+After predicting the next random state, we can exploit the AES-CFB8 bug.
+This means the generated password will be one of 256 possible byte values.
+This AES-CFB8 bug works similarly to the Zerologon vulnerability or CVE-2020-1472.

 Implementation